canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 .. image:: images/os_lhs_opt.png
     :align: center

-Finally, let us also create some random samples just to use as a baseline.
+Finally, we create some random samples to serve as a baseline.
 We can do this using experiment-design too.
 Implicitly, there is also some search for the random sampler, where we evaluate the random |DoE| on the same set of objectives as before and choose the one that achieves the best results.
 For the purposes of this document, we will deactivate the optimization by setting. :code:`steps=1` as we did before.